John Holmquist

 John Holmquist is an American animator, director, designer, and storyboard artist.
 He has worked on several episodes of Rugrats as a director and storyboard artist from the late 1990s to early 2000s.
+In 2003, he won a Daytime Emmy Award for Outstanding Children's Animated Program for his work on Rugrats.
 Holmquist has also acted as a director for some episodes of Family Guy.

 Career

 For Klasky Csupo, Inc.

 He has designed the main characters and appeared as a director for many episodes of the animated television series Rugrats from 1991 to 1998 and acts as a storyboard artist for other later episodes from 2001 to 2004 and the three theatrical films.

 Here is a partial list of Rugrats episodes he has worked on: